 - Plan and execute a project that will include the use digital technology in your final creative output.

 You will develop your knowledge of digital design and make comment about how the use of new technologies might impact future fashion practice.

-You will continue to use software programs to inform their digital communication and making strategies, and will further examine how digital design can be enabled through the use of various software programs including Photoshop, Illustrator and Rhino.
+You will continue to use software programs to inform their digital communication and making strategies, and will further examine how digital design can be enabled through the use of various software programs including Photoshop, Illustrator and CLO 3D.

-The software program Marvellous Designer will be explored for consideration for a final creative output.
+The software program CLO 3D will be explored for consideration for a final creative output.

-Classes will be conducted in an environment that may include computer labs, and may include at various times a lecture.
+Classes will be conducted through a blended learning environment with online lecturers, activities and tutorials along with computer lab workshops and will include at various times a guest lecture.

 You will undertake a work integrated learning experience that includes the use of digital technology in professional practice.

 RMIT will provide you with resources and tools for learning in this course through our online systems.

 A list of recommended learning resources will be provided by your lecturer, including books, journal articles and web resources.
 You will also be expected to seek further resources relevant to the focus of your own learning.